BSCDeveloper/FilesManager/README.md

 ### Method exists

-You can check if a file exist in the folder and disk of model with method **exists**:
+You can check if a file exist in the folder and disk of model with method **existsFile**:

 ```
 $user->existsFile("{name-of-file-with-extension}");